CeeDee Lamb Player Prop Bets for NFL Week 13 | Dallas vs. New Orleans 12/2/2021

 Matchup vs. New Orleans

-- The 266.5 passing yards the Saints yield per game makes them the NFL's 22nd-ranked pass defense this season.
+- The Saints have the NFL's 22nd-ranked pass defense this season, yielding 266.5 yards per game through the air.

-- The Saints have allowed 17 touchdowns through the air (1.5 per game).
-They are 13th in the NFL in that category.
+- At 1.5 passing TDs allowed per game, the Saints defense is ranked 13th in the league.

 Recent Performances